E-n-N-D/Trie-MiniProject/README.md

   <p align="center"><em>Chat suggestions</em></p>

 ## 3. Autocomplete suggestion
-  This is the general applications for **Trie Data Structure**.
-Autocomplete is it's main appication.
-So, this part shows the suggestion for the searches being made by the user based on what he/she is typing.
+  This is the general application for **Trie Data Structure**.
+Autocomplete is it's main and most widely used appication.
+This feature shows the suggestion for the searches being made by the user based on what he/she is typing.
   <p align="center"><img src="https://i.imgur.com/VLIICtM.jpg" alt="Incorrect"></p>
   <p align="center"><em>Autocomplete Suggestion</em></p>